godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 Enabling streaming
 ------------------

-Streaming has two requirements that are needed: streaming has to be enabled in the project, and textures have to be imported into a streamable format.
+Streaming has two requirements: streaming has to be enabled in the project, and textures have to be imported into a streamable format.

 1. Enable